SatelliteQE/GreenTea/README.md

 # GreenTea

-Green Tea is tools for automation testing (quality assurance).
+Green Tea is tool for automation testing (quality assurance).
+The tool is assembled from some projects and it is used as service.
 The service collects data from beaker's jobs, saves it to database and creates statistic for users.

 Documentation you can find on project's [github wiki](https://github.com/SatelliteQE/GreenTea/wiki)